jaygattuso/set_pattern_finder/README.md

 # How to use

-There are 4 settable values
+There are 4 set-able values in the main process

 `folder`: Just point this at your chosen folder.
 Use python os.walk to interate through subfolders.